kantraman/TG-Assignment/README.md

 README
 ------

-This project is done using create-react-app.
-Hence nodejs has to be installed on the local computer to run it locally.
+This project is done using create-react-app and uses bootstrap for styling.
+Nodejs is to be installed on the local computer to run it locally.
 I have tested this on nodejs v16.13.
+The computer should also have a live internet connection.

 Instructions to run the project